 PCT + Exit

-Before leaving for Lemah Mountain, I set up the tent at the group camp by Pete Lake Trail.
-I wondered if some animal (or someone) would mess with it while I was away.
-Then I remembered the used toilet paper by the entry and thought, “Naw.”.
+Before leaving for Lemah Mountain, I had set up my tent at the group camp by the Pete Lake Trail.
+I wondered if an animal (or someone) would disturb it while I was away.
+But then I remembered the used toilet paper near the entrance and thought, “Probably not.”.

 See more trip photos here.

-I later saw another PCT hiker, Chameleon, by the north fork bridge.
-He had also started hiking from Oregon like others I’d met on this trip.
-Luckily, they all had reached Washington before the recent McKinney Fire forced a significant reroute.
+I later met another PCT hiker, “Chameleon,” by the north fork bridge.
+Like some others I had met on this trip, he had started hiking in Oregon.
+Fortunately, everyone had all reached Washington before the recent McKinney Fire forced a significant reroute.

 Back at camp, I enjoyed the incredible view of Chimney Rock by the creek.
-I was so hungry that I ate breakfast plus my dinner from last night.
-Then I packed before it grew too warm and walked a short way to the fork.
+I was so hungry that I ate my breakfast plus last night’s dinner I had missed.
+I then packed up before it got too warm and walked the short distance to the fork.

 See more trip photos here.